 Newton’s most famous hymn “Amazing Grace” is the best example of this reflection.
 The hymn was first unveiled in his church on New Year’s Day (1773), and it’s a reflection on the new year: a look back on his past deliverances, a look around on his present deliverances, and a look forward to his future deliverances in Christ.

-In one letter to a friend, Newton explained,
+In one letter to a friend, Newton explained the discipline,

 New Years finds me employed.
 I compare it to a hill on the road, from the top of which I endeavor to look back on the way that the Lord has led me thus far through the wilderness (past).
 I look around to contemplate the difference his goodness has made between my situation, and that of thousands of my fellow creatures (present).
 I then look forward, and perceive that I am drawing apace to my journey’s end.
 I shall soon be at home (future).